-A much more detailed analysis of the difficulty of 'speaking truth to power' may be found on my sister 'Policy making' website.
+A much more detailed analysis of the difficulty of 'speaking truth to power' may be found here.

 At another level, the behaviour of large companies' senior executives has become quite fascinating.
 One begins to wonder whether big business has succeeded warfare as the most exciting form of competition between human organisations.
 Some modern boardrooms appear to attract those who would, in previous generations, have sought to command large armies.
 Instead of invasions, we nowadays have corporate takeovers; instead of gold braid and military honours, we have executive salaries.
 The leading actors therefore remain the odd combination of hugely ambitious, sometimes inspirational, but too often also highly self-absorbed and disastrously inept.
 For Haig, Montgomery, Patton and MacArthur substitute Dick Fuld, Fred Goodwin, John Gutfreund, Tony Hayward, Jeffrey Skilling, Bob Diamond, Rajat Gupta?
 Indeed, I understand that Turkish Islamists rather bitterly note that the mujahids or aspiring warriors of old have become the muteahhits or construction tycoons of today.